 - Using StackPanel, WrapPanel and DockPanel

 - LAB: Building a Layout with XAML and Visual Studio

 Reusability with WPF Resources

-Developers have always used specially built controls to re-use some of their work.
+Developers have always used custom built controls to reuse some of their work.

 for their applications.

 - Static Resources